joshwadd/Advanced_Lane_Detection/README.md

 The image is additionally converted into HLS space using the OpenCV function `cv2.cvtColor(image, cv2.COlOR_RGB2HLS)`.

-The gradients along t
+The gradients along the x an
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTk1NjExOTc5Nl19
+eyJoaXN0b3J5IjpbLTEwMDE5OTU5ODRdfQ==
 -->